From the editor

 And another thing: Southern Brown Tree Frogs are also found in New Zealand where they are an invasive species (not native, introduced) and have continued to persist and spread.

 Have you got a few minutes to help us get to know you?
 Please help us understand our audience by completing this short questionnaire.

 If you follow The Frogs Are Calling You on social media, read the newsletter or receive communications from the project in any way, please help us!
 You don’t have to be signed up as a citizen scientist, you just have to be interested in the project.

-If you have already completed the survey, you are invited to complete it again – it’s helpful to us to see if our audience has changed too!
+If you have already completed the survey, you are invited to complete it again – it’s helpful to us to see if the views of our audience has changed too!